Asian Americans in Washington (state)

 Asian Washingtonians are residents of the state of Washington who are of Asian ancestry.
-As of the 2010 U.S. Census, Asian-Americans were 7.7% of the state's population.
-As per the 2019 it’s 9-10%.
+As of the 2020 census, Asian-Americans were 730,596 (9.5%) of the state's population.

 Distribution

 Chinese Americans are the largest group at nearly 2% of the state’s population and 1.4% Chinese alone.
 Japanese, Koreans, Vietnamese, Indians, and Filipinos are plentiful.
 Seattle is 5% Chinese, and 15% Asian.
 Nearby Bellevue has a larger Chinese and Asian/Asian Indian population, at least 25%.

 Significant Asian Seattle communities include Chinatown-International District, Beacon Hill and Capitol Hill.

+Most Asian people live in East King County (Bellevue area).
+Redmond is the 1st largest Asian percentage.